dakotahp/cdatech.group/_source/_sections/intro.md

 ---
-title: Intro
+title: Welcome
 icon: fa-home
 order: 1
 ---

 The Coeur d'Alene Tech Group is a user group for tech industry people in or near Coeur d'Alene, Idaho.
-We exist for people involved in the tech scene including designers, software developers, system administrators, product people, entrepreneurs, and more.
+We welcome all people involved in the tech industry including designers, software developers, system administrators, product people, entrepreneurs, and more.